microsoft/vscode-docs/blogs/2020/02/24/custom-data-format.md

 ![Simple interface](simple-interface.png)

-You can read more about the Custom Data Format in the [vscode-custom-data](https://github.com/microsoft/vscode-custom-data)repository, where you can open issues and feature requests.
+You can read more about the Custom Data Format in the [vscode-custom-data](https://github.com/microsoft/vscode-custom-data) repository, where you can open issues and feature requests.

 Happy Coding!